ePages-de/epages-devportal/_posts/2019/2019-05-09-how-to-easily-manage-ssh-key-api-implementation.md

 Then the index `title` is called, and the `string` type is assigned to the interface.
 I mean it's "similar to arrays", because Golang does not often make use of arrays, it has [slices](https://www.godesignpatterns.com/2014/05/arrays-vs-slices.html){:target="_blank"}.

-If you want to add a key to a user you can do this more or less the same way:
+If you want to add a key to a user, you can do this more or less the same way:

 ```
   keyData := struct {